Pallet Rack Beams: Critical details that prevent beam failure

 Beam Gaps Create Torque Forces

-The pallet racking beam clip or engagement pin system used by the OEM manufacturer should be used to connect your beam to the columns unless an alternate engineered connection has been approved for use.
+The pallet racking beam clip or engagement pin system, as specified by the OEM manufacturer, should be used to connect your beam to the columns unless an alternate engineered connection has been approved for use.
 Inspect the beam clip or pin to ensure it is fully and properly engaged.
-Often, on roll-form frames, a safety clip or device is used in addition to the standard engagement clip or pins to ensure that the beam-to-frame connection does not disengage accidentally.
+On roll-formed uprights, a safety clip or pin is often used in addition to the standard beam clip to ensure that the beam-to-upright connection does not disengage accidentally.

-RMI states that beam locking devices are required to prevent pallet rack beams from accidental dislodgement caused by fork truck activity in the rack position below.
-These can be bolts or pins, hooks, or other devices that satisfy the RMI-specified 1,000-pound uplift requirement.
-Make sure each beam endplate is fully aligned and adequately engaged with the upright columns.
+The RMI (Rack Manufacturers Institute) specifies that beam-locking devices are required to prevent pallet rack beams from accidental dislodgement caused by forklift activity.
+These locking devices may include bolts, pins, hooks, or other approved devices that satisfy the RMI-specified 1,000-pound uplift requirement.
+Ensure that each beam connector is properly aligned and adequately engaged with the upright columns.
 Disengaged pins or clips can lead to racking beams failing and cascading damage to facility personnel or other racking structures.

-Also, don’t assume a bigger bolt is better than the original clips.
-The beam engagement clips or pins were specifically engineered for your rack, even engineered to fail under specific conditions to keep the entire system safe.
-Never use an aftermarket bolt to replace a missing pin or safety clip that a qualified engineer has not approved.
-These small parts can make or break the safe operation of your whole warehouse.
-These small but mighty connectors support tons of weight.
-It is mission-critical that you ensure their proper fit and proper condition.
+Additionally, do not assume that a bigger bolt is a better replacement for the original clips.
+The beam clips or pins were specifically engineered for your racking system, even engineered to fail under certain conditions to ensure the overall safety of the system.
+Never use an aftermarket bolt to replace a missing j-pin or safety clip unless it has been approved by a qualified engineer.
+These small components play a crucial role in the safe operation of your entire warehouse.

 Proper Loading and Labeling

-Each pallet rack beam has a maximum weight designated by your pallet rack system engineer.
-Pallet rack beams should be labeled with the maximum weight capacity, and the label should be on the front of the beam facing the aisle.
-It is recommended by RMI that system load capacity rating charts be displayed in conspicuous locations at the end of each row to display the maximum allowable load for each beam configuration in that aisle.
+Each pallet rack beam has a specified maximum load capacity determined by the engineer who designed the racking system, which must be displayed.
+Pallet rack beams should be labeled with the maximum weight capacity, and the label should be placed on the front of the beam, facing the aisle.
+Alternatively, it is recommended by RMI (Rack Manufacturers Institute) to display system load capacity plaques in conspicuous locations at the end of each row to indicate the maximum allowable load for each beam configuration in that aisle.

-Loads must also be evenly distributed and balanced.
-Typically, if you use this technology, your loading software should provide you with a pattern that evens your load.
-If you do not have this functionality, a visual inspection of the location of inventory can tell you if the loading is even.
+Loads must also be evenly distributed and balanced across the beams.
+Typically, if your warehouse management system (WMS) includes this functionality, your loading software should provide you with an even load distribution pattern.
+If you do not have this functionality, a visual inspection of the inventory can help you determine whether the load distribution is even.

 Proper Decking